BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-04-aba-messaging.md

 ### Step 2: Add State Variables

-Add the message type enum and counters:
+Add the message type enum, counters and errors:

 ```javascript
     // Message types to distinguish ping from pong